 The Travis AFB General Plan describes the presence of soil contaminants and the environmental restrictions, particularly on the unauthorized disturbance and use of soil at this site.
+As described in Section 2.1, the base will update this Plan after the soil remedial action report for Site FT005 receives regulatory approval.

-The 2010 inspection of the LUCs at FT005 found that administrative controls are adequate to enforce the restriction, so additional physical barriers (i.e., fences not associated with the Explosive Ordnance Disposal area) are not needed.
-There is no evidence that an unauthorized disturbance of the contaminated soil has taken place.
-Photograph 18 of Appendix B of this report shows a portion of the controlled area with orange delineators that were placed near soil sampling points.
+The 2011 inspection of the LUCs at FT005 found that administrative controls are adequate to enforce the restriction, so additional physical barriers (i.e., fences not associated with the Explosive Ordnance Disposal area) are not needed.
+The field activities associated with the Site FT005 soil remedial action had been completed, including the restoration of the excavation voids with clean soil.
+There is no evidence that an unauthorized disturbance of the restored site has taken place.
+Photograph 19 of Appendix B of this report shows the controlled area after the soil remedial action at this site was finished.

-Over the course of 2010, the base environmental project managers averaged a visit to FT005 once every two months.
+Because of the 2011 soil remedial action at this site, the base environmental project managers averaged a visit to FT005 once every two weeks.